 The key is for newsrooms to understand how and when it’s relevant to encourage reporters to use their phones when they’re out in the field.
 In a recent webinar for Indian journalists hosted by the Facebook Journalism Project India, freelancer Sanshey Biswas and Mongabay Digital Editor Manon Verchot spoke about the importance of knowing the limitations of every storytelling tool.
 For example, phones are great for in-person interviews — especially with sources unaccustomed to being on-camera.
 But for shooting wildlife, phones are no match for the DSLR lenses’ optical zoom.

 MoJo has a different meaning to everyone who learns or teaches it.
 But something most agree on is that it’s the skills you need to get a story out with whatever resources are available.
 Not letting the lack of expensive equipment or high speed internet stop you.
-And that’s what a lot of creators are doing either because they can’t afford it, or observing quarantine.
-At least that’s how it starts.
+And that’s what a lot of creators are doing either because they can’t afford it, or are under quarantine.

-Then you start realising that the footage and photos put through compressions of social media make it extremely hard and borderline impossible to tell what they were shot on — a $10,000 camera or $1,000 phone.
-And eventually you realise that while a camera can get you that gorgeous closeup — which you can get quite close to on a phone with some help — it will never be able to edit the footage as well as the apps like Kinemaster [tutorial coming soon] can.
-And that’s when you get to the point where you get annoyed at someone for making a big deal about shooting on the phone for a broadcast show, while you’ve been doing it day in, day out for years.
-And some for even decades.
+Then they start realising that the footage and photos put through compressions of social media make it extremely hard and borderline impossible to tell what device something was shot on — a $10,000 camera or $1,000 phone.
+And eventually you realise that while a camera can get you that gorgeous closeup, marginally better than some phones, it will never be able to edit the footage as well as smartphone in 2020.